Top 10 Best Weed Killer For Yellow Clover

 Best applied in spring or fall.
 Avoid mowing around application.
 Keep pets and kids off until grass dries.

-2. Spectracide Weed Stop for Lawns
+2. Spectracide Weed Stop for LawnsOpens in a new tab.

 Includes 2,4‑D, dicamba, and MCPP to eliminate yellow clover and over 200 broadleaf weeds.
 Available in both spray and concentrate formats.
 Safe for established lawn grasses.